-There are five main types of GAP insurance: Return to Invoice (RTI), Return to Value (RTV), Finance GAP Insurance, Vehicle Replacement (VR) and Contract Hire GAP (CHG).
-MotorEasy offers two of the five - Return to Value and Return to Invoice - although for the sake of clarity, each are further detailed below.
+There are five main types of GAP Insurance: Return to Invoice (RTI), Return to Value (RTV), Finance GAP Insurance, Vehicle Replacement (VR) and Contract Hire GAP (CHG).
+MotorEasy offers three of the five - Return to Value, Return to Invoice and Contract Hire/Lease - although for the sake of clarity, each are further detailed below.

 Return to Invoice (RTI)